 - In-year admissions are those which occur outside of the normal admissions round.
-Families who wish to transfer children into the local authority or within the local authority must apply through the LA. - Once a parent has preferenced Graham School, the LA Admissions Office will contact the school with details of the admission and a place will be offered. - The Head of Year will contact the child's current school to gain information and data regarding attainment, reason for transfer and details of any special needs. - Once the admission has been received, details will be passed on to the relevant Head of Year.
-The Headteacher/Principal may request further action regarding the admission or may wish to discuss the admission further with the LA. - The Head of Year will make initial contact with the family and arrange a pre-admission meeting.
-This will involve a tour and a meeting to discuss Graham School's systems and procedures and any special arrangements.
-It may be appropriate for the Vice Principal or SENCo to be present at this meeting. - Should the pre-admission meeting be deemed successful a date will be agreed for the student to attend an assessment session where assessments in English, Maths and Science will be completed.
-Heads of Faculty will allocate sets following the results of these tests. - Following the assessments, an admission date will be set (this will normally be the next Monday).
-Should the pre-admission meeting be deemed unsuccessful the admission will be referred to the Headteacher/Principal. - The child will be admitted once they have obtained Graham School uniform and school has received an Admission Form and all Declaration and Consent Forms.
+Families who wish to transfer children into the local authority or within the local authority must apply through the LA.
+A parent/carer can apply for a place for their child at any school, at any time. - Once a parent has 'preferenced' George Pindar or Graham School the LA Admissions Office will contact the school with details of the admission. - Once a place is offered, the Head of Year will contact the child's current school to gain information and data regarding attainment, reason for transfer and details of any special needs. - Once the admission has been received, details will be passed on to the relevant Head of Year.
+The Headteacher/Principal may request further action regarding the admission or may wish to discuss the admission further with the LA.

+- The child will be admitted once they have obtained school uniform and school has received an Admission Form and all Declaration and Consent Forms.
 We should also normally receive a full student record from the previous school prior to admittance. - The Head of Year will place the new student in a tutor group.
 The SENCo will arrange a Learning Passport, Teaching Assistant Support, intervention groups etc. (as appropriate).